memsql/singlestore-spark-connector/README.md

  * SingleStoreDB version 7.5+
  * Either the `database` option is set, or the database name is specified in the `load` option
  * SingleStoreDB parallel read functionality supports the generated query
+ * `parallelRead.numPartitioins` option is set, or connector is able to compute maximum number of concurrent tasks that can be run on Spark cluster

 #### readFromAggregatorsMaterialized
 This feature is very similar to `readFromAggregators`.
 The only difference is that `readFromAggregatorsMaterialized` uses the